csswizardry/csswizardry.github.com/_posts/2023-07-24-core-web-vitals-for-search-engine-optimisation.md

 ## Slow Countries Can Harm Global Rankings

-While Google does segment on desktop and mobile—ranking you on each device type proportionate to your performance on each device type—that’s as far at they go.
+While Google does segment on desktop and mobile — ranking you on each device type proportionate to your performance on each device type — that’s as far at they go.
 This means that if an experience is _Poor_ on mobile but _Good_ on desktop, any searches for you on desktop will have your fast site taken into consideration.